plone/training/mastering-plone/volto_talk_listview.rst

     export { TalkView, TalkListView };

-Now register the new component as layout view for folderish types in ``src/config.js``.
+Now register the new component as layout view for types Folder and Document in ``src/config.js``.

 ..  code-block:: jsx
+    :linenos:
-    :emphasize-lines: 1,7-10
+    :emphasize-lines: 1,7-10,16

     import { TalkListView, TalkView } from './components';